Tutorial 11: Reporting

 report("FAR",geometry.area/plotArea)

-1. Select a generated building, and locate the Reports pane in the Inspector window.
+3. Select a generated building and explore the Reports section:

-In addition to the reported values for area from the first section above, the new FAR and GFA report variables are displayed.
-The value 16 in the N column denotes the number of times the report variable has been called for the selection; in this case, it equals the number of floors.
-The Sum column displays the calculated FAR (15.16) and the GFA (60118.35).
+In addition to the reported values for area from the first section, the new FAR and GFA report variables are displayed.
+The value 18 in the N column indicates the number of times the report variable was called for the selection; in this case, the value is the number of floors.
+The Sum column displays the calculated values for FAR and GFA.
+Notice that the % columns for FAR and GFA display as 0.00 because they do not have group variables.

-4. Use the slider to change the distanceStreet parameter.
+4. Move the distanceStreet slider to change the parameter:

-5. Note how the values for FAR and GFA update to the new building model.
+The values for FAR and GFA update, reflecting the changes to the building model.

 Report by usage type

-• The mixedOffice attribute globally controls the ratio of office space versus residential space in buildings with land-use type Mixed.
+• The mixedOffice attribute globally controls the ratio of office space versus residential space in buildings with the Mixed land-use type:

 attr mixedOffice = 0.2